open-telemetry/opentelemetry-specification/specification/api-metrics.md

 purposes.

 A single Observer instrument is recommended for this case, with a label value to distinguish user from system CPU time.
-Declare this as a monotonic instrument, since CPU usage never falls.
 The Observer callback will be called once per collection interval, which lowers the cost of collecting this information.